GaussianGuaicai/mizu/README.md

 # mizu

-An visual media RAG pipline that indexed tens of thousands of my images and videos. `mizu` lets you index folders of visual media files into ChromaDB, then explore them through a Gradio Web UI with multimodal search.
+An visual media RAG pipeline that indexed tens of thousands of my images and videos. `mizu` lets you index folders of visual media files into ChromaDB, then explore them through a Gradio Web UI with multimodal search.

 ## Highlights